burnish/burnish.github.com/_posts/2015-05-31-a-very-pretty-junk-drawer.md

  - *Camera Remote:* this screams out for some sort of handoff mode.
 (To outline a handoff mode UI is beyond the scope of this post, but a transient notification would be a good start.)
  - *Phone/Messages:* This is mostly a shortcoming of the "friends dial".
 Twelve contacts seems very limiting, why not force touch for a list of all contacts?
 (Or just for an option to launch the Phone and Messages apps.)

-This is a short list, but I'm sure there would be other ways of launching apps that might be more suitable than a junk drawer.
+Surely there are many other ways of launching apps that might be more suitable than a junk drawer.
 I can't help but wonder if its presence gets in the way of better options thriving.

 [^1]: Ben Thompson does most of the talking and makes many great points, but James really hits the nail on the head in a remark at about 53 minutes.
 [^2]: To be fair, the exact words were "I almost think of the app mode as sort of like a junk drawer", and not meant in a denigrating way (1:09).
 Either way, the term "junk drawer" really crystalized my thoughts.